 The next element a plaintiff must establish is that the defendant breached their duty of care.
 An injured victim must show the defendant’s actions or inactions under the circumstances, comparing it to what a reasonable person would do in the given situation.

-For example, in auto accidents, injured victims can provide evidence that the defendant was speeding or driving under the influence of alcohol, or running a red light.
+For example, in auto accidents, injured victims can provide evidence that the defendant was speeding, driving under the influence of alcohol, or running a red light.

 Accident victims must also provide enough evidence that the breach, not any other factors, resulted in their injuries.
 They must prove that the defendant’s actions or inactions were the direct cause of the accident, and had they not acted in the way they did or failed to act in a certain way, the incident would’ve never occurred.